Rabia-Bano/Ecommerce-website-/README.md

 🚀 Features

-Shopping Cart functionality
+Shopping Cart functionality,
-Checkout and Order Summary
+Checkout and Order Summary,
-Admin Panel (for managing products, categories, and orders) Responsive UI for mobile and desktop
+Admin Panel (for managing products, categories, and orders), Responsive UI for mobile and desktop